bcace/ochre/README.md

 3. **How operators and functions interact with data in terms of reading, writing and accumulation:** each operator and function is annotated with information on how it uses its arguments and how its result can be used: read, write or accumulate.

+## Code samples

-Following descriptions focus on some of the specifics of Ochre language and runtime but they are by no means comprehensive, they only illustrate the small subset of features relevant to preventing race conditions.
+Following descriptions focus on some of the specifics of Ochre language and runtime but they are by no means comprehensive, they illustrate a small subset of features relevant to preventing race conditions.

 In Ochre, each agent type is defined in its own file and the file is divided into sections.
 First section contains the type name and declaration of agent and type variables.
 Agent variable is a *back* variable if the first character is lowercase, and a *front* variable if uppercase.